apache/beam/website/www/site/content/en/documentation/programming-guide.md

 {{< /highlight >}}

 {{< highlight go >}}
-This is not supported yet, see Issue 20510.
+This is not supported yet, see https://github.com/apache/beam/issues/20510.
 {{< /highlight >}}

 #### CombiningState